cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 #### Path

-`Path`s refer to an image\'s filepath and associated `Checksum`.
-We get the checksum \"for \"free\" since the MD5 hash is provided for each image in the dataset.
+`Path refers to an image's file path and associated `Checksum`.
+We get the checksum "for "free" since the MD5 hash is provided for each image in the dataset.

 ```python